amitp-ai/Deep_Reinforcement_Learning/P2_Continuous_Actions/Report.md

 ***A Basic Reinforce Algorithm:***

-- Start with a random vector &theta;

-- Repeat the following until convergence:
+Start with a random vector &theta; and repeat the following until convergence:

   1. Use the policy P<sub>&theta;</sub>(a<sub>t</sub>|s<sub>t</sub>) to collect m trajectories {&tau;<sup>1</sup>, &tau;<sup>2</sup>, ..., &tau;<sup>m</sup>}, where each trajectory is as defined above.
   2. Use these trajectories to compute the Monte-Carlo estimate of the gradient as follows: